 - VI.D.2.
-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2- VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue. ^(Core) - VI.D.3.
-The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home. ^(Core) - VI.E.
+Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatique.
+(Core) - VI.D.3.
+The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home.
+(Core) - VI.E.
 Clinical Responsibilities, Teamwork, and Transitions of Care - VI.E.1.
-Clinical Responsibilities
+Clinical Responsibilities have addressed this by setting limits on patient admissions, and it is an essential responsibility of the program director to monitor fellow workload.
+Workload should be distributed among the fellow team and interdisciplinary teams to minimize work compression.

-The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services. ^(Core)
+The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services.
+(Core)

 Background and Intent: The changing clinical care environment of medicine has meant that work compression due to high complexity has increased stress on fellows.
 Faculty members and program directors need to make sure fellows function in an environment that has safe patient care and a sense of fellow well-being.
-Some Review Committees have addressed this by setting limits on patient admissions, and it is an essential responsibility of the program director to monitor fellow workload.
-Workload should be distributed among the fellow team and interdisciplinary teams to minimize work compression.
+Some Review Committees